 If you want to create references to a bulk of cells instead of copy-pasting all the values this is the option for you.
 Just use ALT+E S L to create an automatic reference to copied range of cells.

 Paste text by converting it in to columns

 This option is very useful when you are pasting data from outside.
 For example, if you want to paste few lines of this blog post in an excel sheet but would like to see each word in a separate cell, you can copy the content here (CTRL+C), go to your excel sheet and use CTRL+V to paste the data and then click on the paste icon that appears at the bottom of the pasted cell and select “use text import wizard” option.
 This will launch the mildly powerful text import wizard of excel using which you can convert copied text to columns by defining some simple parsing conditions.
 The default options split text into words (by using space as a delimiter).
 You can use this option to convert most types of text including comma separated values, fixed width values.

 If you want an image of your data, but live image (ie it should change if your data changes), then use the Paste Special > Linked picture option.

 What is your favorite paste trick?

-There are many more paste tricks that are hidden in excel, like pasting live xml data to your sheets, pasting images, objects, files etc. But I am more interesting in knowing your favorite pasting hack.
+There are many more paste tricks that are hidden in Excel, like pasting live xml data to your sheets, pasting images, objects, files etc. But I am more interested in knowing your favorite pasting hack.
 So tell me, what is your all time favorite paste?